 • Transparently integrate with Cisco Data Center Network Manager (DCNM) for simplified provisioning (of physical and virtual machines) and enhanced monitoring and up-time management

-• Span multiple sites and locations for Microsoft SQL Server high-availability and disaster-recovery requirements
+• Span multiple sites and locations for Microsoft SQL Server high-availability and disaster-recovery requirements while decreasing management costs and overhead associated with the need to facilitate data redundancies and synchronization needed to ensure business continuity regardless of disasters

 As Table 1 indicates, lower-end Cisco UCS C-Series servers provide optional support for Cisco Unified Fabric in the form of 10-Gbps converged adapters.
 Likewise, with a wide assortment of PCIe slots, all Cisco UCS servers can meet even the most demanding Microsoft SQL Server networking and storage requirements while still providing the cost and manageability benefits of Cisco Unified Fabric.